 There are a million different products shown with benefits to hair.
 My suggestions, laid out here, are the result of a meta-analysis of studies on individual compounds and nutrients combined with studies on the root causes of hair loss.

 -Ketoconazole cream.
 1 to 2 times a day, every day.
 If price or convenience is an issue, the minimum this should be applied is before bed to balding areas.
 Ketoconazole has been shown to be just as effective as minoxidil in studies with the shampoo.
 And even stronger the cream has been shown to produce results with an overnight application.

 -Emu oil.
 1-2 times a day.
 One of the only proven items I’ve come across that increases skin and hair DNA synthesis, with studies showing hair regrowth.

--Rosemary oil.
+-Peppermint oil.
 1-2 times a day.
-Do not add for the first 2 weeks due to shedding.
-Rosemary oil has been shown in studies to be equivalent to minoxidil, without the negative side effects that result in premature aging of the skin.
+Peppermint oil has been shown in studies to be equivalent to minoxidil, without the negative side effects that result in premature aging of the skin.